Comparisons11 min read

 Frase

-Frase is the tool that SEO professionals tend to reach for when someone asks about content briefs and SERP research.
-It's been around long enough to earn real trust in the content marketing world, and its research capabilities are — I'll just say it — genuinely impressive.
-Honestly, I think the content brief builder alone is worth the price of admission for most content teams.
+Frase is what SEO professionals reach for when they need content briefs and SERP research.
+It's been around long enough to earn real trust in content marketing circles, and its research capabilities are genuinely impressive.
+Honestly, the content brief builder alone is worth the price for most teams.

 Key Features

 • Content Briefs — This is Frase's crown jewel.
-It pulls the top-ranking pages for any keyword, extracts headings, questions, and key stats, then bundles everything into a brief that actually helps writers understand what Google wants to see.
-Briefing a freelancer has never been easier.
+It pulls top-ranking pages for any keyword, extracts headings, questions, and key stats, then bundles everything into a brief that actually helps writers understand what Google wants.
+After using it for a week, I was amazed how much clearer my freelance briefs became — they went from vague to actionable.

 • AI Writer — Generates content based on your brief.
-It's solid, though the research side genuinely outshines the pure writing output.
-Don't buy Frase primarily for its AI writing — buy it for the research.
+It's solid, though the research side genuinely outshines the writing output.
+Buy Frase for the research, not primarily for AI writing.

-• Topic Score — Shows you how well your content covers the key topics compared to top-ranking competitors.
-It's weirdly satisfying to watch that score climb from 42 to 78 as you add sections.
+• Topic Score — Shows how well your content covers key topics compared to top competitors.
+It's satisfying to watch that score climb from 42 to 78 as you add sections.

-• SERP Analysis — Word count data, domain authority, question extraction from People Also Ask — all wrapped into one dashboard instead of you cobbling it together from five different tabs.
+• SERP Analysis — Word count data, domain authority, question extraction — all in one dashboard instead of piecing it together from five browser tabs.

-• Optimize Mode — Paste in existing content and get optimization recommendations without starting from scratch.
-This is genuinely great for refreshing older posts that used to rank and have slipped.
+• Optimize Mode — Paste in existing content and get optimization recommendations.
+Great for refreshing older posts that have slipped in rankings.

-• Integrations — WordPress, Google Search Console, Google Docs, and Zapier connections open up solid workflow possibilities.
+• Integrations — WordPress, Google Search Console, Google Docs, and Zapier connections create solid workflow possibilities.

 Pricing

-Frase starts at around $15/month for the Solo plan — that's 1 user, 4 articles per month.
+Frase starts at about $15/month for the Solo plan — one user, 4 articles monthly.
 The Basic plan is roughly $45/month for unlimited articles, and the Team plan runs about $115/month.
-Here's the catch that trips people up: the AI writing add-on costs an extra ~$35/month on some plans.
-So if you're budgeting for the $15 plan and expecting full AI writing, you're in for a surprise at checkout.
-Always read the fine print.
+Here's what catches people off guard: the AI writing add-on costs extra at ~$35/month.
+So if you're budgeting for the $15 plan and expecting full AI writing, you'll get a surprise at checkout.

 Best For

-Content marketers, SEO agencies, and small business owners who want to make data-driven decisions about what to write — and then actually write it faster with AI assistance once they know what they're targeting.
+Content marketers, SEO agencies, and small business owners who want to make data-driven decisions about what to write — and then get it done faster with AI help once you know what you're targeting.

 Feature-by-Feature Breakdown: Where Each Tool Wins